jschwindt/react-use-search-params-state/README.md

   <button onClick={() => setFilterParams({ minPrice: 100 })}>set minPrice to 100</button>
 </div>
 ```

+The set function will update only the params that are present in the object.
+The rest of the params will remain the same.

 For a complete example, see the `example/` folder.